dlareau/puzzlehunt_server/README.md

 - [ ] Ability to set interactive unlocks and give notifications
 - [ ] Chatroom with staff for difficulties
 - [ ] Server can get puzzles from links using button on admin page.
+- [ ] Upgrade puzzle page to have in-body pdf/puzzle